David-OConnor/scinot/README.rst

 SciNot
 ======

-This package expresses numbers in scientific notation, in formatted strings.
+This package expresses numbers in scientific notation, in formatted, colored strings.
 Its intended use to to make computational results easier to read, especially when using a REPL like IPython.